-Henry was born on July 27th, 1892 in California, USA to Harry and Bessie Doney.
+Henry was born on July 27th, 1892 in California, the USA to Harry and Bessie Doney.
 His Father was a Fruit Grower at Chilsworthy in 1901, but by 1911 was Dairy Farming at Treburley with Henry working on the farm.
 In 1913 Henry emigrated to Canada, arriving in Halifax, Nova Scotia aboard the ‘Royal Edward’ on April 8th, 1913.
 He enlisted on January 9th, 1915 at Edmonton, Alberta, Canada as a Private with the Canadian Infantry (Alberta Regiment No. 432571) 49th Battalion.
 He was wounded on August 7th, 1916 but recovered to return to his Battalion shortly after he was promoted to Sergeant.
 He was killed by a shell explosion when leading his men into an attack in the vicinity of Passchendaele on the October 30th, 1917 during the Second Battle of Passchendaele.
 He was interred at the Poelcapelle British Cemetery, Langemark-Poelkapelle, West Flanders (West-Vlaanderen), Belgium, Plot 9, Row E, Grave 11.
 He is also commemorated on the Lezant War Memorial and the Canadian Virtual War Memorial.

 William T Hodges

 William was born in 1878.
 He was married to Beatrice Hodge and they resided at Devonport, Plymouth.
-William was a Leading Seaman with the Royal Navy (Service No. 186532) and was serving aboard ‘HMS Nymph’ when he when he was killed in a train accident at Motherwell Station on October 31st, 1915.
+William was a Leading Seaman with the Royal Navy (Service No. 186532) and was serving aboard ‘HMS Nymph’ when he was killed in a train accident at Motherwell Station on October 31st, 1915.
 He was interred at the Ford Park Cemetery, Plymouth.
 He is also commemorated on the Lezant War Memorial.

 Ernest was born in 1893 at Ruses Mill, Lezant to John (Barber) and Mary Jasper.
 He worked as a Waggoner and horseman for his stepbrother Thomas Jasper who was the miller at Ruses Mill.
 Ernest would have been conscripted in late 1916 and reported for training with his training unit the Hampshire Regiment 13th (Service) Battalion as a Private (Regimental No. 8/4864).
 Ernest fell ill during his training and was admitted to the Red Cross hospital at Littleham, Exmouth.
-Ernest’s illness of broncho pneumonia which was aggravated by measles and he passed away on the February 28th, 1917.
+Ernest’s illness of bronchopneumonia which was aggravated by measles and he passed away on February 28th, 1917.